CELA Accessibility Award

 2017 Bibliothèque Jean-Lapierre, QC

-One winner in each language will receive a Accessible Reading Prize Pack containing:
+One winner in each language will receive an Accessible Reading Prize Pack:

 - tactile craft supplies

 - accessible craft and game ideas

 - HumanWare Victor Reader Stratus 4 M for their library

 Winners will be announced on the CELA and the TD Summer Reading Club websites.

 Who is eligible to apply for the Awards?

 - The applicant must be a local public library or a public library branch that is registered with the TD Summer Reading Club.

 - The applicant must have offered the TD Summer Reading Club program, in its local branch, for a minimum of six weeks during the previous summer and have clearly identified the TD Summer Reading Club in all of its promotional and programming materials as outlined in the detailed brand guidelines on the website.